8 Turkey Highlights That’ll Blow Your Mind

 Please note: These highlights are from our recent trip to Turkey, and doesn’t mention two Turkey must-sees that we saw on our first visit.

-The first are the soaring rock formations of Cappadocia.
+First are the soaring rock formations of Cappadocia.
 Filled with walking trails, underground cities and rock-cut churches it’s not to be missed.
 We visited in winter and it was an enchanting wonderland of snow-covered fairy chimneys.

 The other is the Gallipoli peninsula a place every Australian and New Zealander should visit once in their lifetime.
 During WW1 a military disaster happened here, in which over 58,000 Allied soldiers and 87,000 Turkish troops died.
 The day of the landing, 25th April 1915, is often referred to as the day Australia was born as a nation.
 It became known as ANZAC Day and the ANZAC “spirit” is now an integral part of the Australian culture.